 Then, last month, I read an article by Michelle Singletary, a financial advisor, whose columns can be seen in the Washington Post.
 In it, she wrote about the very things I have been doing.

 She touched upon the importance of becoming debt-free.
 She advises people to pay off their mortgage before they retire making it one less payment to think about every month.

 If you’d like to read Ms. Singletary’s article, click here.
 I hope it inspires you to become debt-free as well.

-Need help with your debt before paying your mortgage off?
-Here are some frugal living posts to help you get rid of debt and save:
+Need help with your school loan debt before paying your mortgage off?

 Want to save this for later?
 Pin the pic below to save to your favorite Pinterest board.